-In May 2016, the foundation stone was laid for one of our youngest bear sanctuaries close to the Ukrainian city of Lviv (Lemberg): the BEAR SANCTUARY Domazhyr.
+In May 2016, the foundation stone was laid for one of our youngest bear sanctuaries close to the Ukrainian city of Lviv (Lemberg): BEAR SANCTUARY Domazhyr.
 The first construction phase, covering 7.7 hectares, was completed in autumn 2017.
-The BEAR SANCTUARY Domazhyr will be extended in coming years to include further enclosures.
-The long-term plan is to create space for up to 30 bears now kept in conditions not appropriate for these animals.
+Since then, BEAR SANCTUARY Domazhyr has been expanded to 15 ha and currently provides a species appropriated accommodation for 22 bears.
+A further extension is planned for 2021.
+After all construction work is done, the sanctuary will have space for up to 30 bears.

 Bear-baiting banned since 2015

-BEAR SANCTUARY Domazhyr currently provides a species-appropriate home and lifelong care for ten Ukrainian brown bears that were abused as baiting bears, kept in small cages next to restaurants to attract customers, or kept illegally in other inadequate conditions.
+BEAR SANCTUARY Domazhyr provides a species-appropriate home and lifelong care to Ukrainian brown bears that were abused as baiting bears, kept in small cages next to restaurants to attract customers, or held illegally in other inadequate conditions.
 The first bear, Potap, was rescued and transferred to the sanctuary in July 2017.
 Prior to his rescue, Potap was kept in a tiny cage near a restaurant and used to attract visitors.
-When the owner of the restaurant gave up his business, Potap was left behind and only fed provisionally by local activists.
-Now, he is receiving the care he deserves by FOUR PAWS experts.
+When the owner of the restaurant gave up his business, Potap was left behind and fed provisionally by local activists.
+Now, he receives the care he deserves from FOUR PAWS experts.

-The construction of the BEAR SANCTUARY Domazhyr represents an important step in stopping the keeping of bears for bear-baiting and improving the conditions of bears held in captivity in Ukraine.
+The construction of BEAR SANCTUARY Domazhyr represents an important step in stopping the abuse of bears for bear-baiting and improving the conditions of bears held in captivity in Ukraine.
 On the basis of our initiative, a new animal welfare law was adopted in 2015.
-Since then, forcing either wolves or bears to become fighting dogs has been prohibited.
-But bear-baiting continues illegally as it’s still allowed to keep bears on hunting stations.
-By housing the last fighting bears in the BEAR SANCTUARY Domazhyr, FOUR PAWS – with the support of the Ukrainian authorities – aims to put an end to this cruel practice once and for all.
+Since then, forcing either wolves or bears to fight dogs has been prohibited.
+But bear-baiting continues illegally since bears can still be kept on hunting stations.
+By giving a home to the last fighting bears at BEAR SANCTUARY Domazhyr, FOUR PAWS – with the support of the Ukrainian authorities – aims to put an end to this cruel practice once and for all.

 Impressions from Ukraine:

-We were finally able to free Kvitka from the cage in a hunting station in Ukraine.
+We were finally able to free Kvitka from her cage at a hunting station in Ukraine.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.